ShrRa/interpython-1day-testing/_episodes/33-resource-and-time-profiling.md

 keypoints:
 - "For our software to be usable, we need to take care not only of its correctness, but also of its performance."
 - "Profiling is necessary for large computationally expensive projects or for the software that will be processing large datasets."
-- "Finding bottlenecks and ineffective subroutines should be done before parallelization of the code."
+- "Finding bottlenecks and ineffective subroutines is an important part of refactoring, but it is also a useful thing to do at the stage of planning the architecture of the software."
 ---

 ## What is Software Profiling?